All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 Project Management is the planning, organizing, directing, and controlling of resources for a finite period of time to complete specific goals and objectives.

-ROI (Return-on-Investment) is a ratio of the benefit or profit received from a given investment to the cost of the investment itself.
-It constitutes Level 5 evaluation, accountability for training programs.
+Return on Investment (ROI) is a ratio of the benefit or profit received from a given investment to the cost of the investment itself; for example, it can be used to compare the monetary benefits of training programs with program costs.
+ROI is usually displayed as a percentage or cost-benefit ratio.

 Sales Enablement supports a sales team in achieving its goals by providing it with the tools and resources it needs to win.
 It spans sales strategy, sales training, coaching, content creation, process improvement, sales career development, and sales compensation, among other areas.